axibase/atsd/configuration/entity_views.md

 Entity Group | Entity Group which members are included in the view.
 Entity Expression | A additional condition that entity group members must satisfy in order to be included in the view.
 The syntax is the same as supported by expression-based entity groups.
 Dynamic Filter | The default [dynamic filter](#dynamic-filters) applied to entities on initial page load.
-Split Table by Tag | Group entities by entity tag value into separate tables.
+Split Table by Column | Enter column header (name) or its value to group entities into separate tables.
-Display in Left Menu | If enabled, the view is accessible under its own tab in the left menu.
+Display in Main Menu | If enabled, the view is accessible under its own tab in the main menu.
 Display Index | Applies if entity view is displayed in the top menu.
 Specifies relative position of the tab.
 The tabs are sorted by index in ascending order.
-Multi-Entity Portal | [Portal](#portal) with time series charts for entities displayed in the view.
+Multi-Entity Portal | [Portal](#portal) with time series charts for multiple entities displayed in the view.
+If no multi-entity portal is assigned, the default portal containing metrics in Series Value column is displayed.
-Menu Icon | Icon to be displayed with view at the left menu.
+Menu Icon | Icon assigned to the view in the main menu.

 ## Filters

 The list of displayed entities is established as follows:

-* The list of entities is initially set to the current members of the linked entity group.
+* The list of entities is initially set to the current members of the selected entity group.
-* If Entity Expression is specified, the member entities are checked with this expression.
-Members that fail to satisfy this condition are discarded.
+* If the **Entity Expression** is specified, the members are checked with this expression.
+Members that fail to satisfy the condition are hidden.
-* If a Dynamic Filter is applied by the user, the entities are additionally checked again the selected filter.
+* If a **Dynamic Filter** is set by the user, the entities are additionally checked with the filter.
 Entities that fail to satisfy the filter condition are hidden.
-* If a Search text is specified, only entities with a column value containing the search keyword are displayed.
+* If a **Search** text is specified, only entities with a column value containing the search keyword are displayed.

 > While the Dynamic Filter can be toggled by the user, the Entity Group and Entity Expression (if specified) are enforced at all times.

 ## Search

 The search is performed based on column values displayed in the table.
-An entity meets the search condition if one of the column values for the entity row contains the specified search keyword.
+An entity meets the condition if one of the column values for the entity row contains the specified search keyword.

 ## Table